-The global market cap for crypto is breaking records every other day, and Bitcoin is ruling the market.
-One way to access your Bitcoin accounts is through a Bitcoin ATM (BTM).
-Although more experienced players in the crypto market have known about these machines for years, Bitcoin ATMs are a new concept for many.
+The international market cap for cryptocurrencies is breaking records every other day, and Bitcoin is leading the market.
+One way to access the cryptocurrency market is through a Crypto Dispensers Bitcoin ATM.
+Although more experienced players in the crypto market have known about these machines for years, Bitcoin ATMs are still a new concept for many.

 The Bitcoin ATM: Past & Future

 The first Bitcoin ATM opened in Canada in 2013.
 From 2013 to 2021, the number has grown exponentially to over 31,000.
-The USA has by far the largest number of active Bitcoin ATMs.
-Canada, Spain, Brazil, Nigeria, and many more countries are catching up with the trend to assist in mainstream adoption of the new asset class.
+The USA has by far the most significant number of active Bitcoin ATMs.
+Canada, Spain, Brazil, Nigeria, and many more countries are catching up with the mainstream adoption of the new asset class.

 However, numerous users have yet to make their first transaction using a Bitcoin ATM.
 If you are also a first-timer wondering how to use a Bitcoin ATM, this article is for you.

-This is a comprehensive guide to help you use a Bitcoin ATM for your first purchase of Bitcoin or other cryptocurrencies.
+This is a comprehensive guide to help you learn how to use a Bitcoin ATM for your first purchase of Bitcoin or other cryptocurrencies.

 What is a Bitcoin ATM?

 A Bitcoin ATM is an online cloud-based kiosk that permits customers to purchase Bitcoin and other cryptocurrencies with their credit/debit card or a cash deposit.
-Use of these machines is progressing incrementally in the crypto market as more people learn how to use Bitcoin ATMs.
+The use of these machines is progressing incrementally in the crypto market as more people learn how to use Bitcoin ATMs.

-Bitcoin ATM machines are not actually ATMs in the usual sense.
-They do not connect customers to a bank account and do not dispense money.
+Bitcoin ATMs are not ATMs in the usual sense.
+They do not connect customers to a bank account and dispense money.
 A Bitcoin ATM merely enables customers to purchase Bitcoin and other cryptocurrencies.
 The number of options available for the purchase might differ as per the ATM policy.
-Basically, Bitcoin ATMs are kiosks that link users to the bitcoin network and allow them to purchase crypto tokens for a set amount of money.
+Bitcoin ATMs are kiosks that link users to the bitcoin network and purchase crypto tokens for a set amount of money.

-Crypto Dispenser customers scan a quick response code corresponding to the address of their personal Bitcoin wallet.
+Crypto Dispenser customers scan a quick response code corresponding to their Bitcoin wallet address.
 Every time a purchase is made, the coins are transferred to this wallet.
 If the consumer does not already have a Bitcoin wallet, they can easily create one.
 After purchase, the transaction record will appear in the customer's wallet.
 Be aware that the appearance of updated records after the transaction may take a few minutes to process.

 The Different Types of Bitcoin ATMs